krishnanlab/Expresto/README.md

 # Expresto
-This repository contains data and code to generate the results and reproduce the figures and tables found in [_A Flexible, Interpretable, and Accurate Approach for Imputing the Expression of Unmeasured Genes_](https://www.biorxiv.org/content/10.1101/2020.03.30.016675v1.abstract) (submitted for review).
+This repository contains data and code to generate the results and reproduce the figures and tables found in [_A Flexible, Interpretable, and Accurate Approach for Imputing the Expression of Unmeasured Genes_](https://doi.org/10.1093/nar/gkaa881), published in _Nucleic Acids Research_.
 This work introduces a new method for imputing gene expression.
-The method introduced, SampleLASSO, uses the LASSO machine learning algorithm in a way that captures context specific biologically relevant information to guide imputation.
+The method introduced, _SampleLASSO_, uses the LASSO machine learning algorithm in a way that captures context specific biologically relevant information to guide imputation.

 This repo provides:
 1. The data, results, and figures presented in the manuscript.